c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 The inputs `aux_data` and `user_id` are not used.
 The output `aux_data` is the same as the input `aux_data` and `final` is always `False`.

-When using these blocks, you need to set the OpenAI license key in the environment variable `OPENAI_KEY`.
+When using these blocks, you need to set the OpenAI license key in the environment variable `OPENAI_API_KEY`.

 ### Block Configuration Parameters